Toyota Pre-Collision System Malfunction Warning Meaning & Causes

 Broken forward-facing radar

 - The Pre-collision System relies on a forward-facing laser radar, which sits behind the radiator grille.
 Because of its exposed position, this radar sensor is vulnerable to mechanical damage.
-This happens either during an accident or if it gets hit by road debris.
+This happens during an accident or if it is hit by road debris.
 In addition, constant exposure to harsh weather and moisture doesn’t favor it either.
 This can lead to a sensor failure; the Pre-collision system light will be on.

 Dirty forward-facing radar sensor